 This section lists the linkage editor control statements required to relink modules that contain ILCs between C and COBOL, and C and Fortran.
-The object modules are compatible with the OS/390 Language Environment; however, the ILC linkage between the applications and the library has changed.
-You must relink these applications using the JCL shown in Figure 1 and the control statements that fit your requirements from the following list.
-The INCLUDE SYSLIB(@@CTDLI) is only necessary if your program will invoke IMS[TM] facilities using the OS/390 C library function ctdli() and if the OS/390 C function was called from a COBOL main program.
+The object modules are compatible with the z/OS Language Environment; however, the ILC linkage between the applications and the library has changed.
+You must relink these applications using the JCL shown in Figure 1 on page 16 and the control statements that fit your requirements from the following list.
+The INCLUDE SYSLIB(@@CTDLI) is only necessary if your program will invoke IMSTM facilities using the z/OS C library function ctdli() and if the z/OS C function was called from a COBOL main program.